gohugoio/hugo/content/en/methods/page/AllTranslations.md

 ---
 title: AllTranslations
-description: Returns all translation of the given page, including the given page.
+description: Returns all translations of the given page, including the current language.
 categories: []
 keywords: []
 action: